Wildfire Closes Parts Of Yosemite As Firefighters Try To Contain Blaze

 "Firefighters also need that space to store equipment and conduct preventive operations, including prescribed burns," Klein reports.
 "This is the first time Yosemite Valley has been closed due to a wildfire since 1990."

-The fire has been burning for nearly two weeks in the Sierra National Forest, and has killed one firefighter who died July 14, when the bulldozer he was operating overturned.
+The fire has been burning for nearly two weeks in the Sierra National Forest, and has killed one firefighter, who died July 14, when the bulldozer he was operating overturned.

 The landscape makes fighting this fire particularly challenging – according to the National Wildfire Coordinating Group, "much of the fire is burning in steep, rugged terrain with little to no access roads."